pdtbinh/CommitLit_Readability_ML_Kaggle/README.md

 * RoBERTa-Large
 * Combinations of those

 <b>Result</b>: Best model has testing root mean squared error of 0.506 (0.060 more than first place's result, which is 0.446).
+Measurement unit is the final readabilty score (not raw preprocessed output).